gfranko/Backbone.validateAll/README.markdown

 ##Who Should Use This

-Anyone who wants the ability to not validate all Model properties when one or more Model attributes are set on a Model.
+Anyone who wants an **option** to validate only Model properties that are currently being set/saved instead of the entire Model.
 An obvious use case for this is form validation.

+**Note**: The plugin does not override the default Backbone.js Model validation behavior (all Model attributes are validated whenever an attribute is saved/set on a Model) by default.
+You need to pass the **validateAll** option when setting/saving Model attributes.

 ##Dependencies
 [Backbone](http://www.backbonejs.org)